-The Last Pew is the story of a young single Christian woman who for most of her life lived a pure, wholesome, spiritual, and obedient existence.
-Upon moving to a new city and beginning her career as an educator, on the job she encounters a young unhappily married man who also happens to be a minister at a local Baptist church.
-Throughout a 2 year period of the two working together, she is courted; they fall in love, and commit to a life and relationship of immorality and sin.
+The Last Pew (TLP) is the story of a young, single Christian woman who for most of her life was considered pure, wholesome, spiritual, and obedient.
+Upon moving to a new city and beginning her career as an educator, on the job, she encounters a young unhappily married man who also happens to be a minister at a local Baptist church.
+Throughout a two-year span of the two working together, she is courted; they fall in love, and commit to a life and relationship of immorality and sin.

-Whether the person reading this story is a woman trying to come out of an affair, a wife trying to heal from learning about an extra-marital affair, or a man of God that is caught in the middle---this book will minister.
+Whether the person reading this story is a woman trying to come out of an affair, a wife trying to heal from learning about an extra-marital affair, or a man of God that is caught in the middle---this book will minister and heal.